alanmimms/jurassic-20/NOTES.md

 * Presumably `deskew clk h` is only used in factory deskew adjustment.

 * Presumably all of the `spare` signals are actually unused.

-# TODO:

-* E.g., these two signals should be attached to three slots each:

-     cram arxm sel 4 00 h:
-       DP02.e60.4     edp.ff1[52]    PDF16

-     cram arxm sel 4 06 h:
-       DP02.e60.4     edp.ff1[52]    PDF16

-* Signals that don't go to a backplane pin _must_ stay local to the module even if they have names that match global signal names.
-E.g., `ad cry -02 h` is local to EDP and also global driven by `IRD.ca1` to `CRA.cf1`.

-* Make board definitions instantiate a complete new data structure for each slot the board is in so we can add/change/specialize the data there for each slot (especially for signals for CRAM bits on backplane).

-* Binding between net and module.pin[backplane.slot] needs to be done specific to slot.
-For example `hi 04` should be bound to `crm.de1[ebox.50]`.

-* Finish defining signals for CRAM bits on backplane.

 # Hints and Kinks